tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 [root@phantom ~]# rpm -Uvh ----replacepkgs ----force postfix-2.3.3-2.el5.centos.mysql_pgsql.i386.rpm
 [root@phantom ~]# sed -i 's/posfix/postfix/g' /etc/yum.repos.d/CentOS-Base.repo
 ```
-phew&#8230; mail server back up and working again.
-I thought for a brief second that it was going to be a major problem, but, thankfully, a download + install to rollback and a correction of a typo later.. and I&#8217;m back up and running 🙂 A lesson in scrutiny of important configuration data has been learnt..:lalala: until the next time.. ;D
+phew… mail server back up and working again.
+I thought for a brief second that it was going to be a major problem, but, thankfully, a download + install to rollback and a correction of a typo later.. and I'm back up and running 🙂 A lesson in scrutiny of important configuration data has been learnt..:lalala: until the next time.. ;D